imohitmayank/a_lazy_data_science_guide/docs/data_science_tools/databases_introduction.md

 ## Introduction

 Databases are like a smart repository of data, where you can keep data in a structured, organized, and secure manner.
-While you might argue something like, "Why can't I just keep them in a single txt file?", remember things starts to get messy when you have a lot of data *(millions of entries and more)* and you want to be fast in execution *(finding one entry in any modern database will be much faster than from a txt file)*.
+While you might argue something like, "Why can't I just keep them in a single txt file?", remember things starts to get messy when you have a lot of data *(millions of entries and more)* and you still want to be fast *(finding one entry in any modern database will be much faster than from a txt file)*.
 In a way, databases allow for efficient retrieval, manipulation, and analysis of data.
 They also offer powerful querying and analysis capabilities, enabling data scientists and analysts to extract insights and make data-driven decisions.
 This makes them a powerful tool for data science projects.

 This article will briefly focus on the different types of databases, their features and some important generic concepts.
 You can also find separate articles for individual databases in this section.
 So without further delay, let's get started!